 [I-D.ietf-spring-segment-routing-central-epe] section 3.6 describes mechanisms to provide Fast Reroute (FRR) protection for the EPE Labels.
+The BGP-LS EPE [I-D.ietf-idr-bgpls-segment-routing-epe] describes "B" bit to indicate that a PeerNodeSID or PeerAdjSID is eligible for backup.
+However, it does not specify what is the behaviour when the failure kicks-in.
 The controller needs to know which links are used for protection so that admission control and failure simulation can be done effectively and appropriate inter-AS links used for path construction.

-This document defines a new flag 'F" in the Peering SIDs TLV to indicate a SID as an FRR SID.
-The protection for any peering SID can be specified using another PeerAdjSID, PeerNodeSID or PeerSetSID to the controller.
-If the protection is achieved by fallback to local IP lookup, FRR SID SHOULD not be advertised .
+This document defines a new flag "F" in the Peering SIDs TLV to indicate a SID as an FRR SID.
+With the "F" flag set, the protection for any peering SID can be specified using another PeerAdjSID, PeerNodeSID or PeerSetSID to the controller.
+If the protection is achieved by fallback to local IP lookup, FRR SID SHOULD not be advertised.
 The link(s) represented by the FRR SID will carry the traffic when there is a failure.
 These SIDs are included as an FRR SIDs in the peerAdjSID, PeerNodeSID and PeerSetSID advertisements.

-0 1 2 3 4 5 6 7
+0 1 2 3 4 5 б 7

-+-+ - - - - - - - - - + - - - H
++ + + + + ⊢ - ⊣ + + + ⊢ - ┥ F

-V L В P F Rs SVC f
+V L B P F Rsvd

-+-+ ⊢ - + ⊢ - - ⊢ - ⊣ ⊢ - + ⊢ - + ⊢ - - ⊦
++ ⊢ - - + ⊢ - + ⊢ - ⊣ ⊢ - - F - H ⊢ - ⊣ F